zdavatz/spreadsheet/GUIDE.md

 row = sheet1.row(3)
 ```

-To access the values stored in a Row, treat the Row like an Array.
+To access the values stored in a row, treat the row like an array.

 ```ruby
 row[0]
 ```

--> this will return a String, a Float, an Integer, a Formula, a Link or a Date
+This will return a `String`, a `Float`, an `Integer`, a `Formula`, a `Link` or a `Date`
-or DateTime object - or nil if the cell is empty.
+or `DateTime` object - or `nil` if the cell is empty.

-More information about the formatting of a cell can be found in the Format
+More information about the formatting of a cell can be found in the format
-with the equivalent index
+with the equivalent index:

 ```ruby
 row.format 2